 CQA(LOCAL) - TECHNOLOGY RESOURCES: DISTRICT, CAMPUS, AND CLASSROOM WEBSITES

-The District is committed to providing people with disabilities an opportunity equal to that of their nondisabled peers to participate in the District's programs, benefits, and services, including those delivered through electronic and information technology, except where doing so would impose an undue burden or create a fundamental alteration of the program, benefit, or service.
+The District is committed to ensuring that individuals with disabilities have an opportunity equal to their nondisabled peers to participate in the District's programs, benefits, and services, including those delivered through electronic and information technology except where doing so would impose an undue burden or create a fundamental alteration of the program, benefit, or service.

-An individual who needs assistance with the District website should contact the District's Technology Services department or designee.
+An individual who needs assistance with the District website should contact the District's communication department.

-A District employee, student, parent, or member of the public who wishes to submit a complaint or grievance related to the accessibility of the District website may contact Technology Services or file a grievance under the District's grievance policies.
-[See DGBA, FNG, and GF)
+A District employee, student, parent, or member of the public who wishes to submit a complaint or grievance related to the accessibility of the District website may contact the District's communication department or file a grievance under the District's grievance policies.
+[See DGBA, FNG, and GF]